Visit us on Facebook

 The doctors and staff at Imperial Surgery in Exmouth are proud to offer the highest standard of patient-centred healthcare.
 We are a small practice aiming to give personal, friendly, efficient and high-quality service to our patients.

-We run many clinics for the management of chronic diseases such as asthma, diabetes and offer a wide variety of other medical services including antenatal and postnatal care, minor surgery, childhood vaccinations and well-person check-ups.
+We run many clinics for the management of chronic diseases such as asthma and diabetes.
+We also offer a wide variety of other medical services including antenatal and postnatal care, minor surgery, childhood vaccinations and well-person check-ups.

 In addition to everything you need to know about the practice you will also find a wealth of health-related information in the menu on the right hand side.
 Please have a look around and do send us some feedback if you like.